Matcha and intermittent fasting: what no one tells you

 It's mental fatigue.

-Matcha has an interesting characteristic: it combines caffeine with L-theanine, which generates a more stable stimulation, without the high or the crash typical of coffee.
+Matcha has an interesting peculiarity: it combines caffeine with L-theanine, which generates a more stable stimulation, without the typical coffee highs and lows.

 My personal experience

-I'm currently doing intermittent fasting with just one meal a day.
-Not for aesthetic reasons, but for the metabolic, regenerative, and mental clarity benefits.
+I am currently doing intermittent fasting with one meal a day.
+Not for aesthetics, but for the metabolic, regenerative, and mental clarity benefits.

 On the third day, the change was evident: